FischerRobson/help.me-tickets/README.md

 - [ ] Handle with files
   - [ ] - Deletion
 - [ ] Add code coverage
+  - [ ] Need to fix bug with categories name on tickets test
 - [ X ] Fix any prisma dependency in repos